dmorris0/python_intro/Chapter_17_Mathematical_Tools.md

 ```python
 >>> img = img.astype(np.float32) / 255
 ```
 This converts to 32-bit floating point array and scales to a range of 0 to 1, which is the usual range for floating point images.
-It is best to use floating point rather than unsigned integers because the output range can be negative or could be larger than the maximum `uint8` value of 255.
+It is best to use floating point rather than unsigned integers because the grdient can be negative or could be larger than the maximum `uint8` value of 255.
+Operating in `uint8` will result in gradients being clipped.
+Confirming our new data type:
 ```python
 >>> img.dtype
 dtype('float32')